NeuralNetworkVerification/Marabou/evaluation/scalability/README.md

 allowance  (2, 4, 8, 16, 32, 64).
 The two solvers are Marabou in the Divide-and-Conquer
 mode and ReluVal.
 We use a wall-clock timeout of 2 hours across the board and allocate 80000 MB memory for each CPU.
-In the following sections we introduce in detail what the folder contains, as well as how to reproduce the scalability experiment.
+In the following sections we introduce in detail what the folder contains.
-We also provide a mini-example where you could run scalability test on a small set of benchmarks with 1, 2, 4 cpus, extract the results, and obtain the plot.
+We also provide a mini-example where you could run scalability test on a small set of benchmarks with 1, 2, 4, 8 cpus, extract the results, and obtain the plot of the same fashion as the one presented in the paper.

 - File organization